mpxv-lineages/lineage-designation/README.md

     accession: ON563414
     isolate: MPXV_USA_2022_MA001
 ```

+An automatically generated `json` file which merges these `yaml` designations can be found [here](auto-generated/lineages.json), and a file with a key of the alias names can be found [here](auto-generated/alias_key.json).

 You can find markdown documents describing the rationale of lineage designation (including which lineages and why) in the "designation_records" folder.